arnognulf/monorail/OPTIMIZATION.md

 File descriptors
 ----------------
-Calling write on a file descriptor incurs some performance.
+Calling write as well as opening a file descriptor incurs some performance.
 Consider:
 * no ouptut is printed
 * no output is wanted